catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

-Comprehensive documentation of the Ansible OpenStack modules is available at https://docs.ansible.com/ansible/list_of_cloud_modules.html#openstack And for any troubleshooting issues you may face using ansbile you can refer to the following https://docs.ansible.com/ansible-tower/2.2.0/html/administration/troubleshooting.html
+Comprehensive documentation of the Ansible OpenStack modules is available at https://docs.ansible.com/ansible/list_of_cloud_modules.html#openstack And for any troubleshooting issues you may face using Ansible you can refer to the following https://docs.ansible.com/ansible-tower/2.2.0/html/administration/troubleshooting.html